 Driving In Xinyang

 We visit Xinyang often to see my wife’s family.
 The urban center of the city has roughly 1.5 million people, and the greater area is 6 million.
-In China it is considered a mere exurb of Wuhan (200 kilometers north) and Zhengzhou (300 kilometers south).
-High school students are encouraged to leave and start their careers in a Tier 1 or 2 city.
+What passes for a metropolis in most of the world is, in China, a mere exurb of ‘real’ cities like Wuhan (200 kilometers north) and Zhengzhou (300 kilometers south).
+High school students are encouraged to leave and start their careers someplace bigger.

 Xinyang is scenic and the pace of life is relaxed.
 The Shihe river runs through the city center, under seven connecting bridges.
-It terminates at Nanwan lake surrounded by jungle mountains.
-The air is cleaner and the surrounding area has waterfalls, lotus blossom lakes, and tea farm mountains.
-The local maojian tea is one of the top ten famous teas in China.
+It terminates at Nanwan lake (also the city reservoir), surrounded by jungle mountains.
+The air is clean (for China) and the surrounding area has beautiful waterfalls, lotus blossom lakes, and maojian tea farm mountains.

 Left: one of the bridges over the Shihe river.
 Right: It was considered bad luck to live south of the Shihe river.
 The city consulted a fengshui expert who advised them to build this pagoda.
 Then the south side could be redeveloped.